dstoppacher/dstoppacher.github.io/_posts/2021-09-13-Shared_particle_fractions.md

 <figure>
   <img src="{{ site.baseurl }}/plots/2021-09-13_merger_trees_CT_all_halo_phantoms_TreeID-79561.png">
-  <figcaption>Same as in Fig: 1 but only TreeID-79561 and its subtrees are shown as an example.
+  <figcaption>Same as in Figure 1 but only TreeID-79561 and its subtrees are shown as an example.
   </figcaption>
 </figure>